AravisProject/aravis/docs/reference/aravis/building.md

 ninja -C build install
 ```

+## Building using Bazel

+The core functionality of Aravis can also be built using the externally maintained [Bazel module from the Bazel Central Registry](https://registry.bazel.build/modules/aravis).

 # Debugging Aravis

 The `ARV_DEBUG` environment variable can be set to a comma separated list of